OctopusDeploy/docs/docs/deployment-process/configuration-features/custom-installation-directory.md

 The standard convention for deploying packages is often the best and simplest way to deploy your packages, and it eliminates problems caused by file locks and stale files being left in the deployment folder.
 It also provides smoother deployments and less downtime for Windows Services and Web Applications, so before you configure a custom installation directory, review the [package deployment convention](/docs/deployment-examples/package-deployments/index.md) and [package deployment feature ordering](/docs/deployment-examples/package-deployments/package-deployment-feature-ordering.md) to be certain that you really need to configure a custom installation directory.

-## Add a Custom Installation Directory
+## Add a custom installation directory

 1. From your *Package Deploy* or *IIS* [step](/docs/deployment-process/steps/index.md), click the **Configure Features** link.
 2. Check the **Custom Installation Directory** check-box and click **Ok**.